 Facial features should be well-balanced between the eyes, nose, and mouth.
 For the most pleasing facial appearance, one particular feature should not overwhelm the other two.
 Unfortunately, a nose that is too wide, either at the base or the bridge, can make the face look out of proper proportion.
-Dr. Vincent Marin is skilled at rhinoplasty (nose job) procedures to help the face regain its balance.
+Dr. Marin is skilled at rhinoplasty (nose job) procedures to help the face regain its balance.

 What Can Cause a Wide Nose?